avavavsf/Vehicle-Localization-using-particle-filter/README.md

 1. x distance to the landmark in meters (right is positive) RELATIVE TO THE VEHICLE.
 2. y distance to the landmark in meters (forward is positive) RELATIVE TO THE VEHICLE.

-> **NOTE**
-> The vehicle's coordinate system is NOT the map coordinate system.
-Your
-> code will have to handle this transformation.